GamerClassN7/PS-Setuper/README.md

 ## Tasks
 1. Backup/Recovery of installed Apps wia WinGet
+1. Backup/Recovery of installed Extensions in VS Code
 2. Create new separate partition for data
 3. (Win10) - Disable OneDrive (Optional)
 4. (Win11) - Start to Left